ganeti/ganeti/doc/design-memory-hotplug.rst

-  values; a new option (e.g. ``pc-dimm``) would enable pc-dimm-based hotplug. pc-dimm is needed for scenarios where virtio-mem is not suitable (e.g., guests without a virtio-mem driver, or when discrete DIMM boundaries are required). pc-dimm requires PCI slot reservation, device persistence in the runtime file, and migration state reconstruction.
+  values; a new option (e.g. ``pc-dimm``) would enable pc-dimm-based hotplug. pc-dimm is needed for scenarios where virtio-mem is not suitable (e.g., guests without a virtio-mem driver, or when discrete DIMM boundaries are required). pc-dimm requires memory slot (memslot) reservation, device persistence in the runtime file, and migration state reconstruction.

 - Memory hot-unplug — Support reducing the ``requested-size`` of the virtio-mem device to free memory.
 Shrinking may fail if the guest